Just like that, people no longer are making fun of the NFC West by calling it the NFC Worst.

 The key to the dramatic turnaround by NFC West teams is defense.
 The Seahawks and Cardinals are first and second, respectively, in fewest points allowed.
 The 49ers, Seahawks and Cardinals are ranked in the top 11 in terms of average yards allowed per game.

 Last season, the 49ers were the only NFC West team with a winning record.
-The AFC South quartet was the lone division
+The AFC South quartet was the lone division with a worse overall record than the NFC West and NFC East.

 In 2010, the Seahawks won the division with a 7-9 record, for crying out loud.
 At this rate, it might take at least 10 victories to have a shot at the title, with most of the contenders' losses coming in games against each other.